linkwarden/linkwarden/README.md

 ## LinkWarden Development

 All contributions are welcomed!
-Please take a look at [how to contribute](.github/CONTRIBUTING.md).
+But first please take a look at [how to contribute](.github/CONTRIBUTING.md).

 > **For questions/help, feature requests and bug reports please create an [issue](https://github.com/Daniel31x13/link-warden/issues) (please use the right lable).**